Ontario Land Transfer Tax Guide 2026 & Calculator

 Property taxes, utilities, condo fees, fuel – these add up fast.

-A homeowner we worked with once budgeted perfectly for the purchase and down payment… and forgot the closing stack.
-Their plan wasn’t bad — it was incomplete.
+A homeowner we worked with once budgeted perfectly for the purchase and down payment, and forgot the closing stack.
+Their plan was not bad – it was incomplete.
 They still closed, but the first month felt like financial whiplash.
 The fix is boring: add a buffer.
 Boring is good.

-If you’re buying land to build, keep your budgeting honest by splitting land closing costs and construction costs.
+If you are buying land to build, keep your budgeting honest by splitting land closing costs and construction costs.
 For planning and process, start here: Custom ICF Home Construction.

 FAQ: Ontario Land Transfer Tax (10 common questions)